MicrosoftEdge/WebView2Feedback/specs/Workers.md

   /// A string representing a URL that defines a service worker's registration scope.
 It is relative to the base URL of the application.
   /// By default, the scope value for a service worker registration is set to the directory where the service worker script is located.
   ///
+  /// The `scope` parameter will be a fully qualified URL that includes both the origin (scheme, host, and optionally port) and the path.
+  /// If the origin and scope includes an internationalized domain name (IDN), it should be represented in punycode format.
+  ///
+  /// For example, if the service worker script is located at https://example.com/sw.js, the default scope is https://example.com/, and the service worker controls all pages under https://example.com/
+  /// If the scope is set to /app/ when registering the service worker, the scope will be https://example.com/app/.
+  ///
+  /// This corresponds to the `scope` property of the `ServiceWorkerRegistration` object in the DOM.
+  /// For more information, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/scope).
+  ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See
   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
   [propget] HRESULT Scope([out, retval] LPWSTR* value);